biojs/edu/series/101/40_visualization_basic.md

 ~~~

 {% hlblock help %}
-There is a JavaScript development enviroment in the browser which support `require`.
+There is a JavaScript development enviroment in the browser which supports `require`.

 * Open [`requirebin.com`](requirebin.com)
 * Paste the 11 lines